-Role of Financial Frictions Figure 3 shows that, without financial frictions, the model would not have a pecking order in the first place; instead, firms would immediately lever up to their optimal scale given current productivity.
-In this case, investment and innovation would become independent of net worth, size, and age, inconsistent with the evidence presented in Section 3.
-In this sense, financial frictions are the key model ingredient which allows it to be consistent with the pecking order of firm growth.
+without financial frictions, the model would not have a pecking order at all; instead, firms would immediately lever up to their optimal scale and enter the third region of the pecking order in which they grow only through innovation.
+In this case, investment and innovation would become independent of net worth, inconsistent with the data.

-While some form of financial constraints are necessary to generate the pecking order in our model, the precise form we've chosen is not.
+Alternative Forms of Financial Frictions While some form of financial constraints are necessary to generate the pecking order in our model, the precise form we've chosen is not.
 In general, financial constraints play two roles in our model.
-First, they imply that small firms have a higher shadow value of funds $1 + \lambda_t(z, n)$ and, therefore, face a higher marginal cost spending resources.
-Any financial constraint with this feature will imply that small firms face a high marginal product of capital, generating a high return to capital.
-Second, the financial constraints determine the collateral value of either investment or innovation, which affects the return on either activity.
+First, they imply that firms with low net worth have a higher shadow value of funds $1 + \lambda_t(z, n)$ and, therefore, face a higher marginal cost of spending resources on either activity.
+Second, the financial constraints determine the collateral value of investment or innovation, which affects the marginal benefit of either activity.
 In our model, the financial constraint $b{jt+1} \leq \theta k{jt+1}$ implies that capital is collateralizable but ideas are not.
-However, Section 5.4 below extends the model to allow for collateralizable ideas and shows that the pecking order still holds in this extension.